yimingzang/yimingzang.github.io/README.md

 6.Add the content that needs to be supplemented to the readme document.

-7. After creating your resume page, use static web page generation, such as jekyll, to back up your website.
-Static web pages can make it easier for you to find potential problems in future modifications.
+7. After creating your resume page, use static web page generator, such as jekyll, to back up your website.
+Static webpages can make it easier for you to find potential problems in future modifications.